-Prop bets are a popular way to get involved with sports betting, especially if you are not comfortable picking winners or waiting on futures to pay off.
-While it is legal in Arizona, there are restrictions— prop bets on college games are prohibited.
+Prop bets are a popular way to get involved with sports betting, especially if you are not comfortable picking winners or you don’t want to wait for futures to pay off.
+While prop bets are legal in Arizona, there is a restriction to be aware of.
+Player prop bets on college games are prohibited, which is a stance other states have taken in an attempt to keep college players from being potentially persuaded to alter their performance to impact the outcome of a game.

-But how do you go about doing so?
+How do you go about placing legal prop bets in Arizona?
 Read on, and we’ll help you figure that out.

 What Are Prop Bets?